rdkcentral/firebolt-certification-suite/cypress/fixtures/docs/dynamicObjects.md

 };
 ```

 - The above prefix is not limited to `DYNAMIC_FB_CALL_VARIABLES` additional prefixes can be added as per the requirement.
 New prefixes should be added to the `variableObjectsPrefixLists` environment variable.
-Overriding or adding new variables should be done via the config module or from the CLI command.
+Overriding or adding new variables should be done via the config module.
 - To use the above variables in the fireboltCall object, use the [`resolveAtRuntime`](#resolveatruntime-function) function as shown below.
   ```javascript
   resolveAtRuntime('DYNAMIC_FB_CALL_VARIABLES.DEFAULTS.CLOSEDCAPTIONS.fontFamily');